 The SWMP describes and details the activities and measures that will be implemented to meet the terms and conditions of the 2016 Permit.
 The SWMP accurately describes the permittee's plans and activities.
-The document will be updated and/or modified during the
+The document will be updated and/or modified during the a public education program in order to affect public behavior contributing to stormwater pollution

-2016 Permit term as the permittee's activities are modified, changed or updated to meet Permit conditions during the Permit term.
+Updated: June 2020 Page 3 2016 Permit term as the permittee's activities are modified, changed or updated to meet Permit conditions during the Permit term.
 The main elements of the stormwater management program are: